Alabama Cooperative Program Budget:

 BLANK

-Alabama Baptist churches gave a total of $66,038,839.27 through the State Board of Missions (SBOM) in 2022.
-Of that amount $40,207,956.60 was forwarded to the SBC, which represents the SBC’s portion of the Cooperative Program (50% of receipts) plus designated gifts.
-The IMB received just shy of $24 million in missions giving and NAMB received over $11 million!
+Alabama Baptist churches gave a total of $67,040,804 through the State Board of Missions (SBOM) in 2025.
+Of that amount, $39,908,260 was forwarded to the SBC, which represents the SBC’s portion of the Cooperative Program (50% of receipts) plus designated gifts.
+The IMB received over $23 million in missions giving, and NAMB received over $11 million!
+Each of these numbers represents a significant increase from the previous year!
+Glory to God!

 Once again, Alabama Baptists have set the pace in the SBC for missions giving, as we led all state conventions in CP giving.